 The majority of the Society's Unit Linked Funds are managed by JP Morgan Asset Management ("JPMAM") within their Multi-Asset Moderate Fund.
-As at December 2022 the JPMAM Multi-Asset Moderate fund had seen negative returns but had performed at or better than benchmark over 6 months, 1 year and 2 years.
+As at 31 December 2023 the JPMAM Multi-Asset Moderate fund returned 9.5% (net of fees) in the year, performing above the median for its peer group in 2023.

-The non-linked assets of the Society continue to be managed with our strategic partner, Goldman Sachs Asset Management ("GSAM").
-GSAM have continued to perform effectively throughout 2022 in providing a suitable range of assets to match against our Non Linked liabilities.
+The non-linked assets of the Society continue to be managed by GSAM.
+GSAM have continued to perform effectively throughout 2023 in providing a suitable range of assets to match against our non-linked liabilities.